Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 Meanwhile, in Kennett Square, Chester County, Pennsylvania

-leads the nation in mushroom production — yet the migrant
+leads the nation in mushroom production.
+The migrant

 farmworkers who harvest those mushrooms face food insecurity;